tapjs/tapjs/docs/tap-format/index.md

 considered "extra" non-TAP data.
 In strict mode, extra output is an error.
 In non-strict mode, it's ignored.

-The `tap` runner ignores comments.
+The `tap` runner ignores comments unless `--comments` is provided, in which case it is printed to stderr.
 Non-TAP data is passed through the reporting engine and printed to the top-level process standard output.
 This means that `console.log('foo')` will make its way to the top level, instead of being swallowed by a reporter.

-You can output comments by doing `t.comment('foo')`.
+You can generate comments by doing `t.comment('foo')`.
 This function takes any arguments that can be passed to `console.log()`.
 For example, `t.comment('number %d and\nobj =', 1, { foo: 'bar' })` would
 output: